Jonathan-Henriksen/CrawlerGame/README.md

 ## Overview

-NeuralJourney began as a simple idea: to explore the OpenAI API and see how it could be integrated into a text-based game.
+The project began as a simple idea: to explore the OpenAI API and see how it could be integrated into a text-based game.
 What started as a weekend project soon expanded, becoming a canvas where I could experiment, learn, and play.
 As the lines of code multiplied, so did the layers of complexity, integrating various coding patterns, technologies, and best practices.
 It wasn't just about building a game anymore; it was about the journey of discovery and the joy of creation.

 ## Purpose